mongodb-js/charts-embed-sdk/examples/charts/authenticated-realm-deprecated/README.md

 ### Prepare your App Services App

-Choose or create a App which will be used to authenticate users who wish to view your chart.
+Choose or create an App which will be used to authenticate users who wish to view your chart.

 1. Log onto Atlas App Services